oneapi-src/oneDPL/documentation/library_guide/parallel_api_main.rst

 * Segmented scan
 * Vectorized search algorithms

-Parallel API offers support for the parallel and vectorized execution of algorithms on Intel® processors and heterogeneity support with SYCL* execution policies.
+Parallel API offers support for the parallel and vectorized execution of algorithms on Intel® processors and heterogeneity support with a DPC++ based implementation for device execution policies.
 For sequential execution, |onedpl_short| relies on an available implementation of the C++ standard library.

 The utility API includes iterators and function object classes.
 The iterators implement